KTMP

-KTMP (1340 AM) is a radio station broadcasting a classic hits format.
+KTMP (1340 AM) is a radio station broadcasting a talk radio format.
 Licensed to Heber City, Utah, United States, the station is currently owned by Doug and Marianne Barton, through licensee Sanpete County Broadcasting Co.

 History

 The station was assigned the call letters KLVR on July 27, 1981.
 On May 16, 1986, the station changed its call sign to the current KTMP.

+In June 5th, 2025.
+KTMP dropped its Classic hits programming and began a talk format simulcasting KIXR with the branding as "The Voice of the Valley 94.5 & 1340 AM".
+The Peak can be heard on KKUT-HD2 or on 92.9 K225AP in Heber City and online.